 Joseph Delorme dit Akkway: Joseph was born in 1815, the son of Amable Fafard dit Delorme (b.
 1788) and Josephte Belly, the daughter of Antoine Belly and his Cree wife.
 He married Isabelle Gourneau (1818-1904), the daughter of Joseph "Little Thunder" Grenon and Angelique Kwayzanchewin sometime after 1836.
-The family was enumerated at Pembina in 1850 as Family # 96.
-The census shows Joseph age 35, hunter,

-Isabella age 32, Isabella age 14, Joseph age 13, Ann age 9, Elizabeth age 7, Sarah age 5, William age 3, and Louis age 3.
+Joseph had been a counselor to Chiefs Little Shell II and III and his son Joseph Kar-yence Delorme in turn was a counselor to Chief Little Shell III.52 Joseph and Isabelle and their family were enumerated in the 1850 census at Pembina as family # 96.
+The census shows Joseph age 35, hunter, Isabella age 32, Isabella age 14, Joseph age 13, Ann age 9, Elizabeth age 7, Sarah age 5, William age 3, and Louis age 3.
+Joseph Aughuhk-quay Delorme Sr. received annuities and scrip (Half Breed Scrip # 218) under the 1863 Red Lake and Pembina Treaties of 1863.
+In 1868 he took annuities for himself, two women and six children under Little Shell's Band and in 1867 took annuities for himself, one woman and six children under Way-ke-ge-ke-zhick's Band.